 - Apply the 7-step problem-solving methodology (within 90 days of course completion)

 - Meet one-on-one with the leader of Shared Services to share their results

-- Meet with Business Optimization Director for certification of methodology used and results
+- Meet with the Business Optimization Director for certification of the methodology used and results

 - Re-certify annually by submitting and completing additional projects